geekpradd/PyDictionary/README.md

 dictionary=PyDictionary("hotel","ambush","nonchalant","perceptive")
 'There can be any number of words in the Instance'

-print(dictionary.getMeanings()) '''This print the meanings of all the words'''
+print(dictionary.printMeanings()) '''This print the meanings of all the words''' print(dictionary.getMeanings()) '''This will return meanings as dictionaries''' print (dictionary.getSynonyms())

-print (dictionary.getSynonyms())

 print (dictionary.translateTo("hi")) '''This will translate all words to Hindi'''